 Res.
-No. 450
+No. 450-A

-Resolution recognizing the contributions of Def Jam to the music industry and to music lovers everywhere by designating December 2023 as Def Jam Recognition Month in the City of New York.
+Resolution recognizing the contributions of Def Jam to the music industry and to music lovers everywhere by designating January 2024 as Def Jam Recognition Month in the City of New York.

-Whereas, Rick Rubin began recording rap music in his dorm room at the Weinstein Residence Hall of New York University in 1983 and gave birth to Def Jam Recordings (Def Jam), using a loan from his parents to get the company started; and
+Whereas, Rick Rubin began recording rap music in his dorm room at the Weinstein Residence Hall of New York University and gave birth to Def Jam Recordings (Def Jam), using a loan from his parents to get the company started; and

 Whereas, Rubin soon joined with Russell Simmons, who brought his business expertise as a prominent figure in the Hip Hop scene and as the already-established manager of Run DMC, the renowned rap trio from Hollis, Queens; and